DrThomasAger/smile/README.md

 ## Open and Close Brackets

-You don't need to match all open and close brackets, or section names, exactly in the start section indicator and the stop section indicator.
-This is the advantage of Large Language Models (LLMs) - they can infer so much from context that we don't need to make fully explicit every connection between every section.
+**You don't need to match all open and close brackets exactly.** This is the advantage of Large Language Models (LLMs) - they can infer so much from context that we don't need to make fully explicit every connection between every section.
 This becomes more essential the larger the prompt becomes.

 # Does (: Smile Make You Happier?